In this blog you will read about what you can do about bedwetting as a child or adult. We list the facts and myths about bedwetting for you.

 Frequently Asked Questions

-Bedwetting among young children is quite normal and goes away on its own.
+Bedwetting in young children is quite normal and goes away on its own.
 Among adults, there may be several causes, such as infection or other conditions.

-Bedwetting is common in young children, from 5 to 6 years old being the most common.
+Bedwetting is common in young children, especially those 5 to 6 years old.
 At this age, about 15% urinate in bed.
 Bedwetting disappears on its own.

-In most cases, your child can sleep without a diaper at night if they become potty-trained during the day.
-For bedwetting children over 5 years old, wearing a diaper is not recommended.
+In most cases, your child can sleep without a diaper at night if he or she is potty-trained during the day.
+For children over the age of five who bedwash, wearing a diaper is not recommended.